-Rosemary Sutcliff is perhaps most famous for her series of Roman novels which tell the story of the Roman occupation of Britain through the fortunes of several generations of the Aquila family, from the Empire’s glory days to its final withdrawal, weakened by increasing pressure from Saxon raiders and internal power struggles at home.
+Rosemary Sutcliff is perhaps most famous for her series of Roman and post-Roman novels which tell the story of the Roman occupation of Britain through the fortunes of several generations of the Aquila family, from the Empire’s glory days to its final withdrawal, weakened by increasing pressure from Saxon raiders and internal power struggles at home.
 As well as being brilliant reads, together these novels make sense of a far-off period that left its mark on almost every aspect of British life.
+The three final novels that follow in this brilliant sequence continue the story, forming a vivid panorama of the mysterious years from the departure of the Roman Legions, through the Dark Ages to the first decades of Norman rule.
 They have been difficult to find for some time and we’re delighted to be reissuing them with their original illustrations.

 The Truth of the Heart

 I grew up in a house on the edge of a cliff, looking out over a bay.
 There was an upstairs drawing-room which was never used, and in the evenings when I was a little girl, I would go up there and...Read more